mylesmegyesi/conveyor/README.md

 ```

 ### wrap-pipeline-config
-`wrap-pipeline-config` can be used to serve precompiled assets from the `:output-dir` when using the `:precompiled` strategy.
+`wrap-pipeline-config` can be used to initialize the pipeline with a given config for calls to `asset-url`. `wrap-pipeline-config` does not serve assets, so other middleware like [Ring](https://github.com/ring-clojure/ring) `wrap-file-info` and `wrap-resource` can be used to serve precompiled assets.
 ```clojure
 (ns sample.core
   (:require [conveyor.middleware :refer [wrap-pipeline-config]]))